Does the Loch Ness Monster really exist?

 Do you also know:

-More Slow Travel Tips as well as in other regions of the world can be found here.
+More Slow Travel Suggestions as well as in other regions of the world can be found here.
 Discover more tips for the Inverness area, for example here.
 Best starting point for a Tour is Inverness.
 Complete yours Tour also with a trip to a castle in the area.

 Source for the article Tour Loch Ness: research on site.
 We would like to thank Visit Great Britain and Visit Inverness Loch Ness for inviting us to this trip.
 However, our opinion remains our own.